 In light of the market data and other factors deemed relevant by the Compensation Committee, the Committee determined to maintain the annual retainers at then-current levels, but to provide annual equity grants at competitive market levels, as opposed to discretionary grants from time to time.

-For 2014, the Compensation Committee determined not to engage Grant Thornton to perform a comprehensive review with respect to the Company's non-employee director compensation program.
-The Committee believed that the overall non-employee director compensation program was sufficiently meeting its objectives, and decided to continue such program in 2014.
+For 2015, the Compensation Committee determined not to engage Grant Thornton to perform a comprehensive review with respect to the Company's non-employee director compensation program and made no changes to the existing program in 2015.